cultuurnet/publiq-platform/README.md

 ### Monitoring

-Horizon is a dashboard for monitoring the queue.
+Horizon has a dashboard for monitoring the queue.
 It can be accessed at [http://localhost/horizon](http://localhost/horizon).

 - On localhost Horizon allows all authenticated users.
 On other hosts a check is done on email.
 The allowed emails are configured inside the config `users` in `config/nova.php`.
 For example:
 ```